 Beans are not something that I can find at my farmers market and peppers are not quite in season so I knew those two layers had to be adapted.
 Most seasonal ingredients tend to taste good together so I chose to go with a zucchini top layer, carrot and goat cheese middle layer and the basil pesto as my bottom layer.
 Individually it all tasted pretty good and as as a medley, it was delicious.
 Since its only John and I, I did a half recipe for the top two layers but a full recipe of the pesto...you can never have too much pesto.

-For the bread I used a recipe from my Healthy Bread in Five Minutes a Day cookbook.
+Healthy Bread in Five Minutes a Day cookbook.
 The honey whole wheat baguette turned out super delicious and was great with the vegetable pâté.
 It would also taste great served on crackers or with raw veggies.
 The taste of the pate was so very refreshing...I think I could eat it simply spread on a sandwich slice as my lunch.

 I really enjoyed this challenge and it was relatively simple to adapt and create a completely local and seasonal pâté.
 It was pretty quick and easy to put together which is great since for the next month, my life will be consumed with watching all of the world cup soccer games!
 GO USA!!
 Definitely give the recipe a try, it works great as a snack while watching the matches.
-For the meat based pâtés, original tricolor veggie pâté and baguette recipes, check them out at the Daring Kitchen.
+For the meat based pâtés, original tricolor veggie pâté and baguette recipes, check them out at the

 Recipe and pics after the jump